 M.D.
 IPA complies with all applicable Federal civil rights laws, to include both Title VII of the Civil Rights Act of 1964 and Section 1557 of the Affordable Care Act.
-Pursuant to Section 1557 M.D.
+Pursuant to Section 1557, M.D.
 IPA does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability, or sex.

-If you think you were treated unfairly because of your sex, age, race, color, disability or national origin, you can send a complaint to:
+If you think you were treated unfairly because of your sex, age, race, color, disability or national origin, you may file a 1557 complaint with MD IPA mail or by phone at:

-Civil Rights Coordinator UnitedHealthcare Civil Rights Grievance
+Civil Rights Coordinator

+UnitedHealthcare Civil Rights Grievance